LinuxETC/Linux-SeedManager/README.md

 THIS IS THE GRIDSEED VERSION.
-It should work with any ASICs.
+It should work with any ASIC.
 It is adapted from PoolManager, which was made for GPUs.

 -----